Charrell534/CSC328/README.md

     Makefile   - Provides the necessary functions to run the applications.
     README.md  - Provides descriptions and information needed to successfully run the programs contained within this package.
+    chat       - [Directory] Python package library- see below for details.

 ### chat.connections